 La Lagune

-I like wines produced here so I come here back to taste new vintage and recent ones every year.
-Both Caroline Frey and Maylis de Laborderie (cellarmaster at La Lagune since September 2013) were extremely satisfied with 2014, and the latter acknowledged with a smile that 2014 was easier to make than 2013, despite not so advantageous weather conditions in the first 8 months of 2014.
-In my honest opinion, this property is grossly undervalued and doesn't receive an accolade from the winepress, it truly deserves.
+I like wines produced here, so I return to taste new vintage and recent ones every year.
+Both Caroline Frey and Maylis de Laborderie (cellarmaster at La Lagune since September 2013) were delighted with 2014, and the latter acknowledged with a smile that 2014 was easier to make than 2013, despite not-so-advantageous weather conditions in the first eight months of 2014.
+This property is grossly undervalued and doesn't receive the accolade from the wine critics it deserves.

 Caroline Frey, La Lagunes' proprietor

-I like wines produced here so I come here back to taste new vintage and recent ones every year.
-Both Caroline Frey and Maylis de Laborderie (cellarmaster at La Lagune since September 2013) were extremely satisfied with 2014, and the latter acknowledged with a smile that 2014 was easier to make than 2013, despite not so advantageous weather conditions in the first 8 months of 2014.
-In my honest opinion, this property is grossly undervalued and doesn't receive an accolade from the winepress, it truly deserves.
+I like wines produced here, so I return to taste new vintage and recent ones every year.
+Both Caroline Frey and Maylis de Laborderie (cellarmaster at La Lagune since September 2013) were delighted with 2014, and the latter acknowledged with a smile that 2014 was easier to make than 2013, despite not-so-advantageous weather conditions in the first eight months of 2014.
+This property is grossly undervalued and doesn't receive the accolade from the wine critics it deserves.

-2014 - splendid acidity, freshness, very precise, enchanting sweetness, splendid balance, long fruity aftertaste.
-Lot of style here and this wine is a great success for the vintage.
+2014 - splendid acidity, freshness, precise, enchanting sweetness, balance, long fruity aftertaste.
+A lot of style here, and this wine is a great success for the vintage.
 93p.

-2013 - seems like a big success for the vintage, succulent, well-balanced, velvety fruit and tannin, elegant with finesse, well it is light-footed, but compensates for it with charm and seductive approach.
+2013 - seems like a big success for the vintage, succulent, well-balanced, velvety fruit and tannin; elegant with finesse, it is light-footed but compensates for it with charm and a seductive approach.
 91p.

 2011 - oaky with splendid acidity, similar to 2014.
 92-93p.